Saturday, January 31, 2026

 Fifth Era is the first complete italian rpgmaker game I played, a love letter to Final Fantasy, especially FVII and FVIII, since it takes inspiration manly from those two (but not only!
 Anyway there is a location identical to Costa del Sol, e party member that looks like Rinoa, etc...).
 The game is pretty easy, except for a couple of optional quests that flesh out the lore of the setting and explores the past of some characters.

-Speaking about characters, there are 12 party members (3 of these unlockables), an unlockable stealth minigame, hidden artworks and cutscenes.
+Speaking about characters, there are 12 party members (3 of these optional), an unlockable stealth minigame, hidden artworks and cutscenes.
 The game uses many edited sprites, like the colorful Fire Emblem portraits and battlers.
 The developer later created even better games (such as Theia the Crimson Eclipse), but this was a pretty stylish, enjoyable and fun game too!

 Random Fact: the game originally included a special dungeon that was removed from the game, called The Mad Place.
 Here the characters had to face opponents from their past (like their parents, their mentor or their younger self) in boss battles.
 The facesets, charsets and enemy sprites are still in the game, and the author covered this cancelled part in a Youtube video.
 However other mysteries remain, for example the unused battle of an archer named Seth that doesn't appear in game.